 Initially, the design for the Versace symbol dictated the emblem be black with a white background, however, the logo changes colour with a notable frequency between product lines, showing up as colour matched with clothing, or as silver or gold on jewelry and other accessories.
 While traditionally inadvisable for a brand, this trait could be regarded as a testament to the logo retention of the Medusa emblem.

 The brand has often been described as the "rock and roll designer," referencing its extensive roster of celebrity clientele.
 These customers often flaunted their latest purchases on the red carpet, on social media, and in music videos, propelling the Medusa Head logo into a level of a cultural phenom.

-Versace has fully embraced the Medusa symbol as part of their brand identity, encouraging designs that evoke emotion similar to those found when confronted by Medusa.
+The brand has fully embraced the Versace symbol meaning as part of the Versace brand identity, encouraging designs that evoke emotion similar to those found when confronted by Medusa.
 They welcome the paradoxical nature of the character, boasting indescribable beauty while radiating a (literally) petrifying fear.

 The storied and intricate past of the Versace brand (and by extension, their logo) details an inspired artist who was able to leverage a brand to become an international fashion and design icon.

-The growth of the brand beyond Gianni Versace is a testament to the resilience of Versace's identity.
+The growth of the brand beyond Gianni Versace is a testament to the resilience of the Versace brand identity.
 Donatella Versace said her brother's reasoning for using Medusa's head was "whoever falls in love with Medusa can't flee from her," and it is clear that today many have fallen for the brand.